michelleconville/hangman/README.md

 The repository will now be cloned on your local machine for use.

 ### Herouku
-Before deploying to Heroku pip3 freeze > requirements.txt was used to add pyfiglet and Colorama imports for deployment
+Before deploying to Heroku pip3 freeze > requirements.txt was used to add Colorama imports for deployment

 #### Setting up a new app
 1. Log in to [Heroku]( https://id.heroku.com/login)